-In 2009 the current mission statement was adopted: VWW helps women and girls recognize their potential and explore, pursue, and excel in work that leads to economic independence.”
+In 2007, NNETW changed its name to Vermont Works for Women to reflect the expanded mission and vision to help women and girls recognize their potential and explore, pursue and excel in work that leads to economic independence.

 The 2010’s was a time of growth at VWW, where we reflected on the needs of women in Vermont and made a plan for programming that would continue to support them.
 In 2015, we founded the Change The Story initiative with the Vermont Women’s Fund and The Vermont Commission on Women, which brought together policy, philanthropy, and programming to move the needle ongender equity in the state.
 We continue to expand our Employment & Career Services for women, along with gender equity services for employers and schools to help them create inclusive learning environments and workplaces.

 In 2019, we returned to our roots of training women in the trades with the start of our seven-week Trailblazers program in construction and the trades.
 We also expanded our Rosie’s Girls summer camp to afterschool, allowing us to provide year-round programming for middle school girls and gender-expansive youth.

 In response to the COVID-19 pandemic, VWW developed the volunteer-based Career Mentor Network and transitioned our Employment and Career Services curriculum online to meet increased demand for employment support.
 In a time of dramatic labor shortages, employers are realizing how crucial it is to consider recruitment and retention strategies for increasing gender equity.
 This has led to an increase in demand for our gender equity trainings and workshops.
 In 2022, VWW launched the Gender Equity Advancement Roundtable (GEAR), a membership program for businesses, nonprofits, and schools to learn best practices for creating an inclusive work culture and to network with other Vermont employers working to advance gender equity.